-- The Burra Charter: the Australia ICOMOS Charter for Places of Cultural Significance (2013) and Australia ICOMOS Practice Notes - Tasmanian Heritage Council, Works Guidelines for Historic Heritage Places (2015), - Tasmanian Heritage Council, Practice Note 1B Preparation of Heritage Impact Statements (2023) - Queens Domain Cultural Heritage Management Plan (2002)
+- The Burra Charter: the Australia ICOMOS Charter for Places of Cultural Significance (2013) and Australia ICOMOS Practice Notes - Tasmanian Heritage Council, Works Guidelines for Historic Heritage Places (2015), - Tasmanian Heritage Council, Practice Note 1B Preparation of Heritage Impact Statements (2023) - Queens Domain Cultural Heritage Management Plan (2002) - City of Hobart/FOSMA planning documents for the Soldiers Memorial Avenue

-The definition of 'historic cultural heritage significance' under the Draft Guidelines Glossary must be amended to align with the definition under section 16 of the Historic Cultural Heritage Act 1995, in addition to consideration of local heritage values (see later).
+The definition of 'historic cultural heritage significance' under the Draft Guidelines Glossary must be amended to align with the definition under section 16 of the Historic Cultural Heritage Act 1995, in addition to consideration of local heritage values.

-I also support the Tasmanian Heritage Council submission seeking clarification as to how the heritage impact assessment will be integrated with the environmental, social, economic and community impacts assessment required by the Ministerial Direction, and what criteria the assessment will address.
+We also support the Tasmanian Heritage Council submission seeking clarification as to how the heritage impact assessment will be integrated with the environmental, social, economic and community impacts assessment required by the Ministerial Direction, and what criteria the assessment will address.

-- 6.3 Access: mass/public transport, car use and parking In Clause 6.3.1, discussion on managing the provision and use of car parking in the broader area to achieve transport outcomes must be a whole of city approach, as this project will impact the whole of Hobart's transport networks. - 9.1 Signs this section should not only address signage, but also lighting and the colours to be used on building facades, infrastructure, light towers ancillary structures, etc. and the impact of signs/colours on adjacent sites, especially the Cenotaph precinct and nearby heritage places. - 9.2 Construction Management this section needs to address the risks associated with construction activity (demolition, drilling, explosives, heavy vehicle movement etc.) on nearby heritage places, especially the Cenotaph and the many heritage buildings on Evans Street and Hunter Street.
+- 6.3 Access: mass/public transport, car use and parking In Clause 6.3.1, discussion on managing the provision and use of car parking in the broader area to achieve transport outcomes must be a whole of city approach, as this project will impact the whole of Hobart's transport networks.
+One point we make now is that the Cenotaph precinct should NOT be viewed as a potential carpark for the Stadium.
+Such a use would destroy the Cenotaph for ever. - 7.0 Activity and land use Clause 7.0.3 should include consideration of the current and future potential use of the Cenotaph area and the Soldiers Memorial Avenue for remembrance, commemorative or other activities. - 9.1 Signs this section should not only address signage, but also lighting and the colours to be used on building facades, infrastructure, light towers ancillary structures, etc. and the impact of signs/colours on adjacent sites, especially the Cenotaph precinct and nearby heritage places. - 9.2 Construction Management this section needs to address the risks associated with construction activity (demolition, drilling, explosives, heavy vehicle movement etc.) on nearby heritage places, especially the Cenotaph and the many heritage buildings on Evans Street and Hunter Street.